 There are plenty of old style tea houses throughout China where you can mingle with old men and watch life go by.
 These tea houses also have a plethora of delicious herb drinks on the menu and often offer other strange services like ear cleaning and shoe shining.

-You’ll see this game played everywhere in China.
+You’ll see this game played everywhere when backpacking China.
 Commonly refered to as Chinese rummy, the bet at these small round tables are placed to the clatter of tiny porcelain tiles.
 If you can learn it, you’ll probably love it.

 China is huge!

 There are over 1.3 billion Chinese people here, so the few foreign people who inhabit this country barely make a chip in the population.